JamieWilson2000/MS1TonightIFancy/README.md

             box-shadow: 12px 12px 16px 0 rgba(0, 0, 0, 0.25)inset, -8px -8px 12px 0 rgba(255, 255, 255, 0.3)inset;
         }

-# User Interaction

-- The following elements are selectable:
-    -   The Landing Page:
-        - The five cards each take the user to the selected meal option.
-        - The five ingredient options also take the user to the meal option for that ingredient.
-        - The 'Get in Touch' option to navigate the user to the contact form.
-        - There are three social link icons in the footer, each take the user to the relevant social media site opening in a new page.

-    - The Mobile Landing Page:
-        - In place of the card menu preview, there is now a dropdown menu featuring the 5 meal option and again, each option will take the user to the relevant page.
-        - The five ingredient options are still in place as is the contact form link and the social links in the footer.

-    - The Recipe Pages:
-        - The "Tonight I Fancy.." title in the top banner will take the user back to the home page.
-        - The video is playable within it's own frame.
-        - The name of the recipe supplier when selected will take the user to their own website in a new tab.
-        - The name of the tutorial supplier when selected will take the user to their own website in a new tab.
-        - The four remaining ingredient options after the recipe will take the user to the relevant page.
-        - The additional home icon in the footer will take the user back to the home page.
-        - The orignal social link icons will take the user to the relevant social media site in a new tab.
+# Method of Deployment

+- To fully test the site on multiple 'real-world' devices I needed to create a live link to the site that could be accessed universally.
+To do this, a simple procedure is required.

+    - Step 1: Open Github.com and sign in.
+    - Step 2: Once signed in you should see your repositorys in chronological order.
+    - Step 3: Select the repository you wish to create a link for and once selected click the settings tab on the page.
+    - Step 4: Within the settings page you will be given the option to rename the repository, add an image to customize your social media preview, and many other options to be explored at a later date.
+    - Step 5: Scroll down and you will find the heading for GitHub Pages.
+    - Step 6: At this stage the 'source' field should read 'none' so click on the button and select 'master'
+    - Step 7: Once this is selected, hit save and the page should refresh bringing you back to the top.
+    - Step 8: Scroll back down to the Github pages section and you will now see a message informing the user that the site is ready to be published and a highlighted link.
+Make a note of the link address for future reference or click the link to access the site direct.

+- From this point on you can type in and access your site on any device with an internet browser which is ideal for testing purposes.

 # Methods of Testing

-- Throughout the development stage I used a handful of methods to ensure the site looked and acted how i felt appropriately.<br> These included:
+- Throughout the development stage I used a handful of methods to ensure the site looked and acted appropriately.<br> These included:

     - Chrome Dev Tools - for testing stylings, sizing, and responsiveness